MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-feature-telemetry.md

 > [!NOTE]
 > Tracking the uptake status of a feature may make database transactions.
 If `LogUptake` is called from within a try function, the `PerformWriteTransactionsInASeparateSession` parameter should be set to `True`.

-Calling `LogUptake` when the uptake state is Undiscovered resets the uptake state of the feature.
+Calling `LogUptake` when the uptake state is `Undiscovered` resets the uptake state of the feature.
 The telemetry from this call will be used to calculate the values in the uptake funnel of the feature.

 ## Logging uptake
 If a feature logs uptake, there should be calls to register the `Discovered`, `Set up`, and `Used` states.

-The current convention for registering uptake states is the following:
+The following list describes the current convention for registering uptake states:

-* `Discovered` should be registered when pages related to the given feature are opened (or otherwise when a user intentionally seeks information about a feature).
+* `Discovered` should be registered when pages related to the given feature are opened (or when a user looks for information about a feature).
 * `Set up` should be registered when the user performed a set up for the feature (usually right after a record in a table related to the feature is added or updated).
 * `Used` should be registered when a user attempts to use the feature (note the difference with LogUsage, which should be called only if the feature is used successfully).

-If LogUptake is called from within a try function, the `PerformWriteTransactionsInASeparateSession` parameter should be set to `true`.
+If `LogUptake` is called from a try function, the `PerformWriteTransactionsInASeparateSession` parameter should be set to `true`.

 ## Feature and event names
-The feature names should be short and easy to identify.
+Feature names should be short and easy to identify.
 For example, Retention policies, Configuration packages, and Emailing.
-The event names should specify the scenario being executed.
+Event names should specify the scenario being executed.
 If `LogUsage` is called, the event name should use the past tense because the event has already happened.
 For example, `Email sent` or `Retention policy applied`.
 If `LogError` is called, the event name should use the present tense.
 For example, `Sending email`, `Loading template`).

 ## General dimensions